taituo/talktomegoose/README.md

 ![Talk to Me Goose logo](goose.png)

+> **Don’t Love Top Gun?** No worries—underneath the call signs this is an agentic launch platform.
+Maverick is simply the master controller, other personas are workers, and communication flows through git branches, spec files, and radio-check logs.
+Swap the theme as you like; the coordination mechanics stay the same.

 ## Persona Flight Roster
 - **Maverick** — Mission lead, systems architect, final call on merges
 - **Hondo** — Program manager keeping schedules and risk logs aligned